emmajanedrews/base-template/_posts/2018-04-03-rare-investment-opportunity-near-disneyland.md

 The asking price for this home is $675,000.
 Give me a call today and we can arrange your private showing appointment. **This home can be purchased as a primary residence or as a short-term rental.** No new permits are being offered for short-term rentals in Anaheim, but this home is grandfathered in.
 The home comes with all the furnishings and even retains the reservations that have already been made. **From the moment you close escrow, you'll start generating cash flow.**

 If you have any questions in the meantime, don’t hesitate to reach out and give me a call or send me an email.
-I look forward to hearing from you soon.<br>&nbsp;
+I look forward to hearing from you soon.<br>